swarnes/Comp/README.md

-# 🏁 RydrComps - Competition Platform
+# 🏁 RyderComps - Competition Platform

 A modern Next.js application for car and bike competitions with Stripe integration.